shihuang047/2bRAD-M/README.md

 ### **Example data**

-* [Analyze a in silico mock community (synthetic sequencing data: `simulate_50.BcgI.fq.gz`)] To test the generalizability of our 2bRAD markers for microbial profiling, we designed a mock microbiome structure containing 50 microbial species from a wide range of habitats such as oral, gut and soil environments.
+* **Analyze a in silico mock community** (synthetic data: `simulate_50.BcgI.fq.gz`) To test the generalizability of our 2bRAD markers for microbial profiling, we designed a mock microbiome structure containing 50 microbial species from a wide range of habitats such as oral, gut and soil environments.
 Given a specified abundance profile, we simulated the sequencing data based on all related genomes using [wigsim](https://github.com/lh3/wgsim).
 The sequencing data file `simulate_50.BcgI.fq.gz` and its corresponding list file `list_simulation` will be automatically downloaded to `$your_database_path` via `tools/Download_2bRADTagDB.pl` as described above.
 Once all these downloaded, you can try to run the following command that will output the estimated microbial profile.

 ```
 perl bin/2bRADM_Pipline.pl \